The link between PTSD and hair loss

 Also, it is recommended that you improve your diet to include foods that help to support hair regrowth and health.
 Especially quality proteins, as hair is a form of protein called keratin.

-If you notice sudden or patchy hair loss or more than usual hair loss when combing or washing your hair, talk to your doctor, even if you think it’s a result of your PTSD.
+If you notice sudden or patchy hair loss or more than usual hair loss when combing or washing your hair, talk to your doctor, even if you think it’s a result of your PTSD or C-PTSD.
 Sudden hair loss can signal an underlying medical condition that requires treatment.
 If needed, your doctor might also suggest treatment options for your hair loss.

-NICE guidance updated in 2018 recommends the use of trauma focused psychological treatments for Post Traumatic Stress Disorder in adults, specifically the use of Eye Movement Desensitisation Reprocessing (EMDR) and trauma focused cognitive behavioural therapy (CBT).
+NICE guidance updated in 2018 recommends the use of trauma focused psychological treatments for PTSD and C-PTSD in adults, specifically the use of Eye Movement Desensitisation Reprocessing (EMDR) and trauma focused cognitive behavioural therapy (CBT).

 Please remember, these aren’t meant to be medical recommendations, but they’re tactics that have worked for others and might work for you, too.
 Be sure to work with a professional to find the best methods for you.